Association and Simpson conversion in $2 \times 2 \times 2$ contingency tables: Simpson Conversion in Three Dimensions

 \subsection{Feasible $3$-Dimensional Simpson Conversions}

-We searched for explicit instances of Simpson conversions for each of the remaining $112$ symmetry classes by sampling $2 \times 2 \times 2$ contingency tables uniformly from the probability simplex in $\mathbb{R}^8$ using a method proposed in \cite[Section 2]{Pavlides-Perlman}.
+We searched for explicit instances of Simpson conversions for each of the remaining $112$ symmetry classes by sampling $2 \times 2 \times 2$ contingency tables uniformly from the probability simplex in $\mathbb{R}^8$ using a method proposed in \cite[Section~2]{Pavlides-Perlman}.
 For each representative pair of triangulations, $A$ and $B$, we randomly generated $2 \times 2 \times 2$ contingency tables until we found two that induce Triangulation $A$: If the sum of those tables induced Triangulation $B$, we recorded the instance of Simpson conversion; otherwise, we repeated the process.
-Following that approach, we found explicit instances for all $112$ cases, which means Lemmas \ref{advanced} and \ref{parity} characterise all the cases for which no Simpson conversions can occur.
+Following that approach, we found explicit instances for all $112$ cases.
 The feasible Simpson conversions (up to symmetry) are listed in Table~\ref{T:diagonal2}.

-Pulling everything together and interpreting the information in Tables \ref{T:diagonal1} and \ref{T:diagonal2}, we have established the following result.
+Remarkably, Lemmas \ref{advanced} and \ref{parity} characterise all the cases for which no Simpson conversions can occur, as can be seen in Tables \ref{T:diagonal1} and \ref{T:diagonal2}.
+We have thus established the following result.

 \begin{theorem} Let $A$ and $B$ be triangulations of the cube.
-There exists a Simpson conversion from $A$ to $B$ if and only if there is no vertex of the cube that is incident to an odd number of $2$-dimensional diagonals in $A$ and the opposite set of $2$-dimensional diagonals in $B$. \end{theorem}
+There exists a Simpson conversion from $A$ to $B$ if and only if there is no vertex of the cube that is incident to an odd number of face diagonals in $A$ and the opposite set of face diagonals in $B$. \end{theorem}

 The Python script used to generate the data in Tables \ref{T:diagonal1} and \ref{T:diagonal2} is available at: